Tribble: Origin

 David Gerrold has written that his original idea for tribbles was based on the well-known problems associated with the overpopulation of rabbits in Australia.
 He wanted a creature prop that would be cheap to produce and took inspiration from a ball of pink fuzz attached to a key ring.
 The name for tribbles was originally "fuzzies", but to avoid confusion with the 1962 H. Beam Piper novel Little Fuzzy, Gerrold brainstormed some nonsense words, arriving at "tribble".

 Shortly before the episode was produced Kellam de Forest Research pointed out the similarities between Gerrold's creatures and the Martian flat cats from Robert A. Heinlein's novel The Rolling Stones (1952), and recommended purchasing the rights to the novel.
 Instead, Star Trek producer Gene L. Coon contacted Heinlein by telephone and asked that he waive the similarity.
 Heinlein did, but later regretted the decision when the Star Trek franchise continued to use tribbles in their productions.

-Gerrold discusses the matter of potential inadvertent plagiarism in his 1973 book The Trouble with Tribbles, but he does not admit to it.
-He claims that instead of money or credit, Heinlein asked only for a signed copy of the script, and that afterwards Heinlein wrote to him dismissing the similarity, "we both owe something to Ellis Parker Butler...and possibly to Noah."
+Gerrold discusses the matter of potential inadvertent plagiarism in his book, but he does not admit to it.
+He claims that instead of money or credit, Heinlein asked only for a signed copy of the script, and that afterwards Heinlein wrote to him dismissing the similarity, "we both owe something to Ellis Parker Butler ... and possibly to Noah".
 However, Gerrold's account does not agree entirely with Heinlein's own recollection of the matter as related in private correspondence cited in his authorized autobiography.